 Lenny Kravitz is known for his love of old-school gear.
 “I use an assortment of Les Pauls in the studio,” said Kravitz in an interview on the Gibson website.
 “A Goldtop, a couple of vintage Flame tops: ’58, ’59 and ’60s models.”
 Kravitz also plays a variety of Gibson ES-335s … But he is most closely associated with the Gibson Flying V, and got his own Gibson Flying V signature in 2002 (a very limited edition of only 125).
 The Kravitz is essentially a 1967 historic reissue with a black and gold flake finish and the pick guard and truss rod cover in gold mirror.

-Here’s blues mastermind Joe Bonamassa playing a Flying V in 2015.
+Here’s blues mastermind Joe Bonamassa playing a Flying V at Royal Albert Hall.

 Rudolf Schenker founded Scorpions in 1965, appearing on every album and at every tour.
 Schenker is known for playing Gibson Flying Vs – he owns over 60, including a few of his own ’84 Rudolf Schenker Signatures, a custom double-neck V, and an acoustic Flying V made especially for him by custom-guitar maker Boris Dommenget.
 (Schenker now uses Dean V models).
 Schenker would have one more, were it not for his younger brother Michael who permanently “borrowed” one of his ’71 Flying V Medallions.